-2014).
+Data block 3 consists of the second type (II), where five socalled historical simulations of MPI-ESM-HR with CMIP5 observed natural and anthropogenic external climate forcing (Taylor et al., 2012) are used as boundary conditions for CCLM.
+The ensemble was generated by starting the MPI-ESM from arbitrary dates in a pre-industrial control simulation (Müller et al., 2014).
 Three of the five CCLM members cover the period 1900-2005 (106 years each).
-The two additional simulations cover the period 1960-2005 (46 years each).

-Data block 2 and 4 consist of initialized decadal simulations (type III).
+The two adData blocks 2 and 4 consist of initialized decadal simulations (type III).
 The starting conditions are derived from an observed state (Müller et al., 2012; Marotzke et al., 2016).
-For each starting year, an ensemble of decadal simulations is generated and then, the initialization point is shifted by one year (e.g. 1961-1970, 1962-1971, and so on).
+For each starting year, an ensemble of decadal simulations is generated and then, the initialization point is shifted by 1 year (e.g., 1961-1970, 1962-1971, and so on).
 Due to the overlap, a specific calendar year may be covered by several decadal hindcasts with different starting years.
-These decadal hind- and forecasts thus represent the current state of the major modes of climate variability compared to the so-called un-initialized historical simulations (data block 3).
+These decadal hindand forecasts thus represent the current state of the major modes of climate variability compared to the so-called uninitialized historical simulations (data block 3).
 The downscaling procedure, the skill, and the added value are described in Mieruch et al. (2014), Feldmann et al. (2019), and Reyers et al. (2019).